polterguy/phosphorusfive/plugins/extras/p5.threading/README.md

 ```

 Every time you execute the above lambda, you might have different results, since there is no way to determine which threads starts and ends its job,
 before the next one gets going.
+It basically depends upon which thread invokes its *[lock]* event first!
+But thanx to the above lock invocation,
+you do have a guarantee of that all threads will have their changes applied, and stored into the shared "foo.txt" file.

 ## Example usage